 Join us at Donderos’ for a culinary journey with foods that Tim and family enjoyed during their seven-plus year stay in Malaysia, while Tim was doing tropical medicine research -- plus enthusiastically eating and cooking.
 Malaysian cuisine includes Malay-Indonesian, Chinese and Indian traditions, and many fusions among these, and even British, traditions.

-Our fixed-menu, fixed-price “tapas” evening will feature six varied “small dishes” from the Indian Subcontinent.
+Our fixed-menu, fixed-price “tapas” evening will feature six varied “small dishes” from Malaysia.
 Tim will discuss the dishes and their backgrounds as they are served.
-You bring your wine of choice.
+You bring your wine, or beer, of choice.

 Or -- for a great wine pairing at a modest price, check at the Uncommon Gourmet (previously, “Healthy Gourmet”), 1087 Baxter St., telephone 706 353-3107.

 Thursday, June 7, 2018.
 Donderos’ Kitchen, 590 N. Milledge Avenue.
 First course served at 6:30 PM.

 Price: $55 for a couple, $28 for a single.
 Corkage fee is $2 per person.